the-technat/technat.dev/README.md

 We use the dns zone `axiom.technat.ch` for everything related to the cluster (e.g APIs, nodes, infrastructure services...).
 The zone is of course registered by Infomaniak and maintained in their Public Cloud with Openstack Designate.
 All records will be public regardless whether they contain a private or public IP.

+Due to how the zone is hosted, it can be accessed by [external-dns](https://github.com/kubernetes-sigs/external-dns) to automatically set DNS records for us.

 Services exposed externally on the cluster may of course use other DNS zones as well, but then without automation (e.g no external-dns).

 ### Backup